Andy4495/timex-sinclair-1000/README.md

   - [Single transistor method][3], with photos (this is the method that I used successfully)
 - RGBtoHDMI video converter [wiki][41]
 - [ZX81 BASIC programs and web emulator][5]
-- [Program][6] to converts a text file containing a ZX81 program into a ".p" file suitable for an emulator (this should also work to program a ROM).
+- [Program][6] to convert a text file containing a ZX81 program into a ".p" file suitable for an emulator (this should also work to program a ROM).
   - [Updated version][7] to collapse display file to fit into 1K RAM
 - Convert ZX81 program text to a WAV file for loading into machine without cassette: [tapeutils][8] or [zx81putil][9]
 - TS1000 schematic from article in VISTA newsletter [Volume 3, Number 5][18]